 Drum brakes work on the same principle as disc brakes, but when the brakes are applied, hydraulic pressure forces the brake shoes OUT, against the inside of the brake drum, to create the necessary friction required to slow and stop the vehicle.
 When the pressure is released, return springs pull the shoes back to their original position allowing the wheel to turn freely.

 However, springs eventually lose their resiliency, and both brake shoes and drums wear out over time.
 We recommend inspecting both front and rear brakes regularly: replacing brake shoes when the remaining friction material is measured at 2 mm or less, brake drums when they exceed their maximum diameter, and brake hardware as required.

 Our technicians at KEAN Auto Services in Courtenay will measure the thickness of the drums every time your brakes are serviced as worn-out drums might not have enough metal left for safe braking.
 If ignored, brake drums may wear unevenly causing vibration and/or noise.
 A worn-out brake drum may contribute to premature brake shoe wear, which leads to more frequent shoe replacement and cost of repair.

 From a safety standpoint, worn brake drums may dramatically increase the distance required for you to stop, cause the vehicle to pull to one side, or result in loss of control which could cause injury to you and possibly others.
 Neglecting brake drum maintenance has no environmental impact.
-Call us at 250-897-3643 or go to our website to schedule an appointment with us!
+Call KEAN Auto Services in Courtenay, at 250-897-3643 or schedule an appointment online!